electron-userland/electron-builder/README.md

       "dist": "build"
     }
     ```
     Then you can run `npm run dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `npm run pack` (only generates the package directory without really packaging it.
-Very useful for testing purposes).
+This is useful for testing purposes).

     If you use the two `package.json` files approach, you'll only have your `devDependencies` in your development `package.json` and your `dependencies` in your app `package.json`.
 To ensure your dependencies are always updated based on both files, simply add `"postinstall": "install-app-deps"` to your development `package.json`.
 This will basically automatically trigger an `npm install` within your app directory so you don't have to do this work everytime you install/update your dependencies.